Representation Stability for Disks in a Strip: and

 \section{$\text{conf}(n,w)$ and $\text{cell}(n,w)$}

 In this section we recall the definitions of the cellular complexes $\text{cell}(n)$ and $P(n)$ and some of their generalizations.
+As we will see, these complexes greatly simplify the study of the topology of $\text{conf}(n,w)$ due to their combinatorial characteristics.
 We use Alpert--Manin's conventions for giving these complexes cellular chain structures and we recall the definitions of certain chain maps Alpert--Manin used in their paper.

 \begin{defn} The \emph{ordered configuration space of $n$ open unit-diameter disks in the infinite strip of width $w$}, denoted \emph{$\text{conf}(n,w)$}, is the space of ways of putting $n$ non-overlapping labeled open unit-diameter disks in the infinite strip of width $w$ such that the topology is the subspace topology of $\R^{2n}$: